 To be impactful, research must be rigorous: in its intellectual coherence and integrity; and robust in its concepts, analysis, theory and methodology.
 At York St John University we combine rigour with our values to create research that contributes to the public good.

-Through our research we are shaping and creating the future.
+Through our research, we are shaping and creating the future.

-Clear about career
+Clear about clear

 We strive to enable our students to reach their full potential.
 We develop graduates who are ready for the professional careers of today and the jobs of the future.